AvolitesLtd/TitanManual/docs/titan-reference/button-reference.md

 sidebar_label: Button reference
 ---

 This section lists all the physical buttons and tells you what they do.
-The **Links** take you to the section of the manual where the function is explained in more detail.
+The **links** take you to the section of the manual where the function is explained in more detail.

 Button | Function
 -----|-----